virt-lightning/virt-lightning/README.md

 ## **vl fetch**

 Fetch a VM image.
-[You can find here a list of the available images](https://virt-lightning.org/images/).
+[You can find here a list of the available images](https://virt-lightning.org/images/). you can also update the custom configuration to add a private image hub.

 # Configuration